JuliaRobotics/Caesar.jl/docs/src/principles/filterCorrespondence.md

     Factor graphs are constructed along with the evolution of time which allows the mmisam inference algorithm to resolve variable marginal estimates both forward and backwards in time.
 Conventional filtering only allows for forward-backward "smoothing" as two separate processes.
 When inferring over a factor graph, all variables and factors are considered simultaneously according the topological connectivity irrespective of when and where which measurements were made or communicated -- as long as the factor graph (probabilistic model) captures the stochastics of the situation with sufficient accuracy.

 > TODO: Multi-modal (belief) vs. multi-hypothesis -- see thesis work on multimodal solutions in the mean time.

+!!! note

+    Mmisam allows for parametric, non-parametric, or intensity noise models which can be incorporated into any differentiable residual function.